 4.Questioning the deconstruction of body image.

-How did we, as a society, come to sexualise the human body as we do now?
-I asked myself this question when I visited the onsens – natural hotsprings, near public baths or accommodation, that are mainly experienced in the nude.
-The first time I walked into one of these it felt awkward, thankfully the one I went to had a demarcation between males and females or else I may have completely opted out.
-The awkwardness slowly faded as I observed people casually walking, sitting, conversing and swimming.
-If we think about it, many cultures around the world did not cover up their bodies in the way we do now and there are some who still don’t.
-This raises questions for me around why we now have so much shame associated with our nakedness or revealing parts of our bodies.
-Albeit, this is part of a bigger conversation.
+‘How did we, as a society, come to sexualise the human body as we do now?’
+I asked when I visited the onsens.
+Onsens are public baths mainly experienced in the nude.
+The first time I walked into one of these it felt awkward.
+Thankfully, the one I went to had a demarcation between males and females or I may have completely opted out.
+The awkwardness faded as I observed people casually walking, sitting, conversing and swimming.
+Historically, many cultures around the world did not cover up their bodies in the way we do now.
+Why do we now have so much shame associated with our nakedness or revealing parts of our bodies?

 5.Ikigai: Finding Purpose